 Given my diverse academic background, I'm able to tutor a variety of subjects - algebra, geometry, chemistry, biology, writing, study skills, and Korean (I grew up speaking, reading, and writing at home much like Hispanic Americans use Spanish at home).
 My favorite subjects to teach are chemistry and algebra because they feel like jigsaw puzzles that at first look very difficult but gradually become easier with time.

 Outside of work/school, I enjoy reading for leisure, mostly non-fiction (history, medicine, science), but I don't hesitate in picking fiction up after reading a good review (currently, I am finishing the last book in the series A Song of Ice and Fire aka Game of Thrones).
 I am an avid fan of watching and playing basketball.
 Of course, I root for the Dallas Mavericks and have been since I started watching the NBA.
 I also enjoy watching the Texas Longhorns football team.
 Like many young men, I am also an avid participant of Fantasy Football (I can proudly say that I have won the league championship once in it's constantly competitive 5-year existence).
 Other hobbies include traveling, running, and obstacle courses (Spartan races are awesome).

-University of Texas at Austin - B.S./B.A., Biology/History
+Undergraduate Degree: The University of Texas at Austin - Bachelors, Biology/History

 High School Biology

 High School Chemistry